codex-academy/SortAndSearch/pages/datastructures.md

 > You can read more about Stacks & Queues [here](http://code.tutsplus.com/articles/data-structures-with-javascript-stack-and-queue--cms-23348)

+**Do this:** Create a `Stack` Object that is using `Node` objects.
+The Stack object should have a `push` and `pop` method and a `depth` property.
+The `push` method should add an item to the stack.
+The `pop` method should return and remove the item that was added to the Stack last.
+The `depth` property should keep a count of the number of items on the Stack.

 ## Trees

 A Tree is a data structure that is used to store data hierarchically.
 Trees are a widely used data structure one the web today.
 In fact all web browsers DOM (Document Object Model) is a Tree data structure.
 Which HTML elements containing other HTML elements with elements in them and so forth.